 ).
 Okay.
 How the heck do you write

 for this character?
 Short answer: not easily or not well.
 There are genres where such powerful characters

-are normal, but as is the character is at risk of becoming a Deus ex Machina
+are normal, but outside of those the character is at risk of becoming a Boring Invincible Hero

 .
 To solve this conundrum some authors will De Power the character, stripping them of some or all their powers in order to reintroduce them to the plot.